XI calls to rally the working class - ExBulletin

 XI calls to rally the working class

+President Xi Jinping delivered a speech on Monday in the great people of the people in Beijing during a rally to celebrate the 100th anniversary of the Foundation of the Federation of All-China unions and to honor the workers of the national model and exemplary individuals.
+(Photo / xinhua)

-President Xi Jinping called to pool the working class strength and workers in the country in a powerful force to make larger contributions to the new era, while China embarks on a new trip to build a large country and advance national rejuvenation.
+President Xi Jinping called to pool the force of the working class of the country and workers in a powerful force to make larger contributions to the new era, while China embarks on a new trip to build a large country and advance national rejuvenation.

 XI, who is also secretary general of the Central Committee of the Communist Party of China and president of the Central Military Commission, made these remarks on Monday during a rally to celebrate the 100th anniversary of the Foundation of the All-China Federation of Unions and the honor of the workers of the national model and exemplary individuals.